igorwaw/web-advent/content/pages/2015/24-balance.md

 ## Part 2

-So now we have to divice packages between 4 containers instead of 3.
+So now we have to divide packages between 4 containers instead of 3.
 The solution is obvious: I need to put the code into a function, taking number of containers as a parameter, then call it twice.

 While I'm at it, let's shorten the code.
 Unusually for me, I used list comprehension instead of for loops in most places because it was obvious for me.
 The only exception is input processing.